For the Love of Frugal Hound, Manage Your Money Yourself! (by following The Simple Path to Wealth)

 You’ll be shocked to hear this, but before I read JL Collins’ book “The Simple Path to Wealth: Your Road Map to Financial Independence And a Rich, Free Life,” I did not 100% understand the rationale behind my own stock market investments.

-If you just went into a minor coma upon reading the phrase “stock market investments,” then this post–and this book–are REALLY for you.
-I too used to zone out anytime someone so much as said the word “stock” unless it was preceded by the word “chicken.”
+If you tried to click away from this article after reading “stock market investments,” then this post–and this book–are for you.
+I too used to zone out anytime someone so much as said the word “stock” unless it was preceded by “chicken.”

-So soldier on here, partner, and I’ll reward you with a Frugal Hound pic if you make it to the end–no scrolling without reading (I’ll jump through the internet and whack you on the wrist).
-Not gonna lie, I learned quite a bit from Collins’ book.
-I thought I knew what I was doing–being a fancy internet finance writer and all–but let me tell you what, I am all the smarter after reading this work.
-Hence, this is not some BS book review that I’m writing because I feel like I have to.
+Soldier on partner and I’ll reward you with a Frugal Hound pic if you make it to the end–no scrolling without reading (I’ll jump through the internet and whack you on the wrist).
+I learned A LOT from Collins’ book.
+Hence, this is not some BS book review I’m writing because I feel like I have to.
 I’m writing this because I am on fire with knowledge!
 Fire, I tell you.

 Keep Reading To Find Out My Grad School Econ Grade

-As regular readers know, I don’t often review books, products, or, well, much of anything here on Frugalwoods.
+As regular readers know, I don’t often review books, products, or much of anything here on Frugalwoods.
 Except in extremely rare cases where I truly believe in something and hence, think you all might be interested too.

 When I found out my friend JL Collins was writing a book, I knew it was something I’d want to share.
 Because Collins’ site is my go-to for sane, rational investing intel.
-I tout the mantra of “low-fee index funds” and the “set it and forget it” investing mentality, but Collins provides the explanations, theory, and historical data for precisely why this approach is wisest.
+I tout the mantra of a “set it and forget it” investing mentality, but Collins provides the explanations, theory, and historical data for precisely why this approach is wisest.

 In his book, Collins sets forth his straightforward financial guidance in a humorous, easy-to-understand, and delightful pattern.
 This is no dry economics text.
 This is no tortured fiscal advice column thinly disguised as a way to peddle unneeded financial products and services.
 Nay, my friends.
 This is some candid, honest, really good (and really well-written) financial truth-telling.